imagewize/.github/profile/README.md

 ## About Imagewize

 **Imagewize** is a Netherlands-based web design and development agency.
-We specialize in custom WordPress and Shopify solutions that are fast, elegant, and built to perform.
+We specialize in custom WordPress and WooCommerce solutions that are fast, elegant, and built to perform.
 Our mission is to help businesses grow through modern, user-focused digital experiences.

 ## Public Repositories